Have a Question? look here

 Our Driftwood Grey or Driftwood Brown would do it.
 You will get a more uniform colour though, than you would on new pine.

 However, you could consider any of our other colours which are all available as permanent, exterior, penetrating wood dyes.
-No further finishing for our exterior dyes is necessary, however we do recommend to coat them with our Superior Decking Oil Plus to make them last for decades and provide the dye with further protection.
+No further finishing for our exterior dyes is necessary, however We do recommend to coat them with our Superior Decking Oil Plus to make them last for decades and provide the dye with further protection.